jp-mess/relative-geometry-article/index.md

 }
 ```

-## Converting a theta angle back to a 3D point
+## Converting an angle back to a 3D point

 I've made this one templated because it actually has to be used in the ceres cost function (ceres will guess a `theta`, then to take a reprojection error, we need to extract the pose matrix).